AdobeXD/plugin-samples/README.md

-# Creating an Adobe Xd Plugin
+# Creating an Adobe XD Plugin

 XD plugins extend the capabilities of [Adobe XD](https://www.adobe.com/products/xd.html) by adding new features to the app, automating workflows, connecting the app to external services, and more.